 A groundwater chemistry sampling event must occur within a 2-week to a 2-month window of time to align with a stream sampling event.
 This range is dependent on the discharge characteristics unique to each stream.
-Groundwater well sampling can be time consuming, as such, conducting the groundwater chemistry sampling event over two days is also acceptable, though efforts should be taken to complete the sampling in one day.
+Groundwater well sampling can be time consuming; therefore extending the groundwater chemistry sampling event over two days is acceptable.
+However, efforts should be taken to complete the sampling in one day.
 If site conditions dictate that stream sampling is not possible due to the stream being dry, then postpone the groundwater sampling event until flow returns in the stream.
 Additional information on Groundwater Sampling contingency planning can be found in the Groundwater Chemistry Sampling From Observation Wells (RD[08]).